TiagoBsCastro/Pinocchio/context.md

 # past light cone
-StartingzForPLC        0.3          % starting (highest) redshift for the past light cone LastzForPLC            0.0          % final (lowest) redshift for the past light cone PLCAperture            30           % cone aperture for the past light cone PLCProvideConeData                  % read vertex and direction of cone from paramter file PLCCenter 0.
-0. 0.                  % cone vertex in the same coordinates as the BoxSize PLCAxis   1.
-1. 0.                  % un-normalized direction of the cone axis
+StartingzForPLC        0.3          % starting (highest) redshift for the past light cone LastzForPLC            0.0          % final (lowest) redshift for the past light cone PLCAperture            180          % cone aperture for the past light cone PLCProvideConeData                  % read vertex and direction of cone from paramter file PLCCenter 900 900 900               % cone vertex in the same coordinates as the BoxSize PLCAxis   0.
+0. 1.                  % un-normalized direction of the cone axis NumMassPlanes          4            % number of mass planes to be constructed MassMapNSIDE           512          % NSIDE for healpix mass maps MassMapMasterMaxGB     2.0          % Extra memory for master storing the sheet

 # Table of collapseTime file, needed if the code is compiled with TABULATED_CT
 % CTtableFile  none